UltimateTournament/VoxPopuliDownloader/README.md

 ---

 Set `TAR_DIR` env var, then run `download_tars.sh`.
 This will be Xtb in size on disk.
 This uses resumable downloads, so if they ever get stopped you can just rerun `download_tars.sh` and it will pick up from where it left off.
+This ended up being 7.8T on disk according to `du -h`.

 Set the `AWS_ACCESS_KEY_ID` `AWS_SECRET_ACCESS_KEY` `S3_BUCKET`
 `S3_ENDPOINT` env vars.